mmistakes/mm-github-pages-starter/_posts/2022-04-30-pursuing-a-career-in-cyber.md

 ## :running: Certification Race

+I wont recommend taking a certification from E-Council, as these courses are focused a lot around tool showcasing, rather than actually getting something useful out.

 ## :sunglasses: Imposter syndrome
 This is a subject that I had been dealing a lot with.
 It's the sense of self-doubt related to work capability and accomplishment.
 And I know that a lot of new candidates are struggling with this feeling, and this will definitely become a hindrance to your career development.